Jacob W. Davis: Biography

-Return to America

 In January 1867, Davis returned to San Francisco with Annie and his family.
-Later that year, they moved to Virginia City, Nevada where he sold wholesale tobacco and pork before beginning work once more as a tailor.
-By 1868, the family had moved, this time to Reno, Nevada which at that time was a tiny railroad town and there he helped Frederick Hertlein build a brewery.
+Later that year, they moved to Virginia City, Nevada, where he sold wholesale tobacco and pork before beginning work once more as a tailor.
+By 1868, the family had moved, this time to Reno, Nevada, which at that time was a tiny railroad town and there he helped Frederick Hertlein build a brewery.
 1869 saw Davis revert to his original trade, opening a tailor shop in the main street of the town.

-Tailor shop in Reno

 In his tailor shop, Davis made functional items such as tents, horse blankets and wagon covers for the railway workers on the Central Pacific Railroad.
 The fabric Davis worked with was heavy-duty cotton duck cloth and cotton denim which he bought from Levi Strauss & Co., a dry goods company in San Francisco.
 To strengthen the stress points of the sewn items he was making, Davis used copper rivets to reinforce the stitching.

-The birth of jeans

 In December 1870, Davis was asked by a customer to make a pair of strong working pants for her husband who was a woodcutter.
 To create suitably robust pants for working, he used duck cloth and reinforced the weak points in the seams and pockets with the copper rivets.
 Such was the success of these pants that word spread throughout the labourers along the railroad.
 Davis was making these working pants in duck cotton and, as early as 1871, in denim cotton.
 Before long, he found he could not keep up with demand.

-Patent application

 Davis had previously applied for patents for other inventions.
-Realising the potential value in his reinforced jeans concept, in 1872, he approached Levi Strauss, who was still his supplier of fabric, and asked for his financial backing in the filing of a patent application.
+Realizing the potential value in his reinforced jeans concept, in 1872, he approached Levi Strauss, who was still his supplier of fabric, and asked for his financial backing in the filing of a patent application.
 Strauss agreed, and on May 20, 1873, US Patent No. 139,121 for "Improvements in fastening pocket openings" was issued in the name of Jacob W. Davis and Levi Strauss and Company.
 That same year, Davis started sewing a double orange threaded stitched design onto the back pocket of the jeans to distinguish them from those made by his competitors.
 This trademark feature became Registered U.S. Trade Mark No. 1,139,254.

-Working for Levi Strauss

 By this time, Strauss had set up a sizeable tailor shop in San Francisco for the production of Davis' working pants and Jacob and his family had moved back to San Francisco for Davis to run this shop.
 As demand continued to grow, the shop was superseded by a manufacturing plant which Davis managed for Strauss.
 Davis continued to work there for the remainder of his life, overseeing production of the work pants as well as other lines including work shirts and overalls.

-Death

-Davis died in San Francisco in 1908.
-He is buried at Hills of Eternity Memorial Park in Colma, California.